 At a time when businesses in virtually every industry are facing increasing demand volatility and rapidly-evolving market conditions, sophisticated demand forecasting models are more important than ever.

-But what is demand forecasting, you might ask?
 Simply put, it refers to making estimations about future customer demand using historical data and other information.
 Proper demand forecasting gives businesses valuable information about their potential in their current market and other markets, so that managers can make informed decisions about pricing, business growth strategies, and market potential.

 Without demand forecasting, businesses risk making poor decisions about their products and target markets – and ill-informed decisions can have far-reaching negative effects on inventory holding costs, customer satisfaction, supply chain management, and profitability.